What is the Japan Association of Occupational Health Law?

 Now that we would like to initiate research activities that use laws and precedent information as materials to build a foundation for the roles played by industrial physicians and occupational health staff, and for the decision making made by individuals and organizations.

-The question that arises then is, why is the law important for occupational health?
+The question that arises then is, why is the law important for work health and safety?
 Two main factors can be suggested:

-(1) The law takes the lead in this area (the law provides the guidelines for occupational health work).
+(1) The law takes the lead in this area (the law provides the guidelines for work health and safety).

 (2) Legal dispute tends to occur in this field (since the concept of health is vague and varied, how to assign responsibility for the damage caused to health and other issues can easily become unclear).